toypiano/todo-redux-toolkit/README.md

 1. Design & markup

 - create mock object array to map into a list
-- create switch variables to conditionally render components
+- create variables (boolean) to conditionally render components

 2. Create local states (input binding & etc...) & refs (focusing)
 3. Assign empty handlers to UIs.
 You can add if checks to return out of the handler where appropriate.